 It also helps us to better understand which initiatives may be most effective to reduce water risks and optimize water usage at the watershed level.
 Notably, geospatial analysis underpins the development and implementation of volumetric water benefit projects in our tobacco supply chain, which aim to tackle shared water challenges in the watershed where our contracted farmers operate.

 For example, in Italy, we used the program to assess baseline water stress in Umbria and Campania, and later confirmed them through a local water risk assessment.
 Together with key stakeholders and local evidence, it became clear that regional water stress could be addressed by reducing water use and demand.
-As a result, we implemented a water optimization project in the region that resulted in 6,858.16m3 of water optimizated per year during the trial.
+As a result, we implemented a water optimization project in the region that resulted in 6,858.16 cubic meters of water optimizated per year during the trial.
 This is because less water was used for watering the fields, meaning less water was taken from the environment for crops, thereby releasing it for other uses in the catchment area.

 Projects such as the Brazil Water Guardian—which protects and improves water supplies for local communities—address downstream water impact and also require spatial analysis to work on baselines indicators such as land use, land slope, and relevant precipitation data.